'It's never too late': Single dad turns to IVF to start a family

-In his 47 years, Tom Garden has held many roles, from CEO of his family business to soldier in the Israeli army.
-But it's his most recent role as single dad to an 11-month-old boy that Garden says has been the most challenging and rewarding.
+In his 48 years, Tom Garden has held many roles, from CEO of his family business to soldier in the Israeli army.
+But it's his most recent role as single dad to a two-year-old son and 3-month-old daughter that Garden says has been the most challenging and rewarding.

-The Minnesota dad also says fatherhood almost didn't happen for him.
+But fatherhood almost didn't happen for the Minnesota man.

 "Four years from 50, I thought I would never have a family," Garden told TODAY Parents.
 "I had been married to my business for 10 years so I was really never thinking about kids and I didn't have time to date or do anything else."

-After a cousin pointed out to Garden that the family name would end with him, the then 45-year-old had a life-changing discussion with his mother, who told him about in vitro fertilization (IVF) and offered to help him find a clinic and become a father.
+After a cousin pointed out to Garden that the family name would end with him, the then 45-year-old had a life-changing discussion about in vitro fertilization (IVF) with his mother, who offered to help him find a clinic.

 The process was lengthy — Garden is Jewish and wanted an Israeli egg donor, then had to select a surrogate to carry his baby and go through extensive medical and psychological testing — but in June 2016, Garden welcomed his first child, Joseph, into the world.

-"I was petrified at first — I don't think I'd ever even held an infant before," said Garden, who enlisted the help of a doula service for the first months of his son's life.
+"I was petrified at first — I don't think I'd ever even held an infant before," said Garden, who enlisted the help of a doula for the first few months.
 "If you would have asked me three or four years ago if I'd have kids, I'd have laughed.
 I never thought I would be a father."

 Dr. Thomas Molinaro is a reproductive endocrinologist at Reproductive Medicine Associates of New Jersey (RMANJ,) the clinic where Garden went through the IVF process.

-Molinaro says most single men have a similar mindset to Garden, believing it's too late for them to become fathers, or thinking that without a female partner, parenthood is impossible.
+Molinaro says most single men have a mindset similar to Garden's, believing it's too late for them to become fathers, or thinking that without a female partner, parenthood is impossible.

 "The reality is, stories like Tom's are not common enough," said Molinaro.
 "We don't see enough of it, and we know there are men out there that don't even know how to get started or that becoming a father is possible for them."